There is much discussion online as to whether amber teething necklaces work, and whether they pose a risk to your child.

 Another child, Ellie, was injured when she got her arm through the necklace and twisted it into a figure eight during her nap.

 These incidents both occurred during naptime, a time which the teething necklaces are not intended to be used.
 Children wearing amber teething necklaces should never be left unattended and should never wear the jewelry while sleeping or napping.
 This is a critical safety measure that many parents don’t follow.

-Mama Natural’s strong recommendation is to remove the necklace completely while the child is sleeping or is unsupervised, even if that’s only for a very short period of time.
+Our strong recommendation is to remove amber teething necklaces completely while the child is sleeping or is unsupervised, even if that’s only for a very short period of time.
 Better safe than sorry.

 Risk #2: Break away feature not working

 Teething necklaces are supposedly designed to break away easily as a safeguard from strangulation.
 But one Canadian study showed that almost 50% of the necklaces tested didn’t breakaway with 15 pounds of pressure (the standard amount of pressure used to test children’s jewelry).